Joey Muthengi

 Joey Muthengi is a media personality and actress.
-Her entry into the Kenyan media industry came through being a radio personality on 98.4 Capital FM from 2009-2013 where she hosted and produced the wildly popular youth show 'Hits Not Homework.
-Most recently (June 2016 – Present), as part of the new re-branded Power Breakfast show on Citizen TV, Joey Muthengi now co-hosts the daily show with Fred Indimuli and Willis Raburu.
-While at Citizen TV, she also co hosted an entertainment show 10 over 10.Joey later on in 2018,quit her job from Royal Media.
+Her entry into the Kenyan media industry came through being a radio personality on 98.4 Capital FM from 2009 to 2013 where she hosted and produced the wildly popular youth show, Hits Not Homework.
+From 2016 to 2018, Joey Muthengi co-hosted the Power Breakfast show on Citizen TV with Fred Indimuli and Willis Raburu.
+She also co-hosted an entertainment show, 10 Over 10 on Citizen TV with Willis Raburu.
+Joey later on in 2018 quit her job at Citizen TV.